Feather's Charm presents...

 I thought it was time I started a listicle, sort of.
 I didn’t want to write another skincare post, since we’ve all seen so many of them recommending products and whatnots, so I thought maybe it’s time we looked at technology instead.

 More specifically, I’ll be talking about my five top idle games, since the lockdown started, in the UK.
 So, here we go.
 A listicle for you guys!
-Hope you enjoy!
+Hope you enjoy it!

 Number 5: Bakery Story by Storm8 Studios